-Chuy's Holdings, Inc., a Delaware corporation (the "Company" or "Chuy's"), through its subsidiaries owns and operates restaurants across17 states including Texas, the Southeastern and Midwestern United States.
+Chuy's Holdings, Inc., a Delaware corporation (the "Company" or "Chuy's"), through its subsidiaries owns and operates restaurants across 17 states including Texas, the Southeastern and Midwestern United States.
 All of the Company's restaurants operate under the name Chuy's.
-The Company operated 96 as of December 26, 2021, 92 restaurants as of December 27, 2020 and 100 restaurants as of December 29, 2019.
+The Company operated 98 restaurants as of December 25, 2022, 96 restaurants as of December 26, 2021 and 92 restaurants as of December 27, 2020.